kaustubh-Beta/Invisibility_Cloak/README.md

-# Rust Detection Algorithm
+# Invisibility Cloak

 ![Recordit GIF](demo.gif)

-The rust detection algorithm uses colour based image processing technique to detect and segment the region of metal affected by rust.
-I developed this code for my friend who was studying the effect of a solution on different metals to preventing rusting.

-Using the algorithm, it was easy to compare the number of pixels corresponding to rusted area of metal.
-Since the arrangement of camera while taking the image is fixed, comparison directly in terms of pixels will work well.
+Being a harry potter fan I always had a childhood fantacy of using an invisibility cloak.
+Well it turns out that using simple image processing tricks I can now actually fulfill my childhood fantacy.
+This [code](AR_invisibility_Cloak.py) turns a `red` colour cloth into an invisibility cloak.

+>- It's a fun application which you will enjoy using.
->- You can learn some key functions of opencv from this code.
+>- You can learn some key functions of opencv from this project.
 >- Refer a detailed [Tutorial](Tutorial.md) explaining the [code](AR_invisibility_Cloak.py).

 ---